Weighted wave envelope estimates for the parabola: Proof of

 \subsection{Acknowledgement}

 J. Kim was supported in part by grants from the Research Grants Council of the Hong Kong Administrative Region, China (Project No. CityU 21309222 and CityU 11308924).
 H. Ko was supported in part by the NRF (Republic of Korea) grant RS-2024-00339824, G-LAMP RS-2024-00443714, JBNU research funds for newly appointed professors in 2024, and NRF2022R1I1A1A01055527.
 We thank the organizers of the Special Topic School “Maximal Operators and Applications” and the Hausdorff Center for Mathematics, where our collaboration began.
 We also thank Sanghyuk Lee for helpful discussions.
 The second author would like to thank Seheon Ham for previous collaboration related to this topic.
+We are grateful to Tony Carbery for bringing the references \cite{CarberySeeger, CarberySlide} to our attention and for pointing out the overlap between their results and the case $p=2$ of \Cref{cor:sqweighted}.